Opinion: Urban unemployment figures are a reflection of economic instability

 India's urban workforce is a vital component of its economic engine.
 Ignoring the employment needs of this demographic not only undermines economic redistribution but also risks exacerbating social inequalities.
 While the idea of an urban employment guarantee scheme has merit, it must be viewed as an alleviation scheme rather than a solution to the systemic contradictions.
 The long-term solution lies in transitioning towards a system that prioritises human needs over profit, ensuring equitable distribution of resources and opportunities.

-Yadul Krishna is a Policy Economist.
-As the Parliamentary Secretary to a Rajya Sabha MP, he drafted "The Bhagat Singh National Urban Employment Guarantee Bill, 2022," which was introduced in the Indian Parliament.
+Yadul Krishna is a policy economist.
+As the Parliamentary Secretary to a Rajya Sabha MP, he drafted ‘The Bhagat Singh National Urban Employment Guarantee Bill, 2022’, which was introduced in the Parliament.